wethod/learning-center-source/content/alerts/index.md

 This alert is shown if you're manager of a project with a probability equal or greater than <span style="color:#FF9800">probability</span> but it hasn't been added to a [program]({{< relref "pipeline/index.md#programs" >}}) yet.

-_How to solve it_?
-Add project to a program or reduce its probability.
+*How to solve it?* Add project to a program or reduce its probability.